 What makes periods bad for the environment?

 Disposable menstrual products have been filling up landfills since Kotex created the first menstrual pad in 1921.
-This is super scary considering most pads contain polyethylene plastic on the sticky part of the pad.
+This is pretty scary, considering most pads contain polyethylene plastic on the sticky part of the pad.
 And most tampons contain a whole bunch of harmful chemicals like chlorine, rayon and dioxin.
 When these chemicals sit in landfills, they eventually get soaked up by the Earth and cause water and air pollution.
 So what can you do to help?

 How to make your period eco-friendly

 It’s easy!
 You can make your period eco-friendly the same way you make everything eco-friendly: by swapping out disposable products with reusable ones.
 Here are some products to make your period better for the environment.

 Leakproof, absorbent period undies are a great thing to have if you want to tackle your period and climate change.
 Knixteen’s Period-proof underwear have a built in liner that absorbs up to 3 tsps of blood and can be worn and washed over and over and over and over again.
 These are great to replace a panty liner with.
 Instead of wearing a liner or pad on light days, you can just wear these undies solo!
 If you have an extra heavy flow, these can still be worn to replace a pad/liner while wearing a tampon (or cup, more on that soon!).